A passion for compassion

 Armstrong’s first book, Through the Narrow Gate, published in 1982, recounted her experiences as a nun.
 She followed it with a list of titles, including Muhammad: A Biography of the Prophet, A History of God and, most recently, Twelve Steps to a Compassionate Life.

-In 2008, Armstrong’s work came to the attention of TED (Technology, Entertainment and Design), a non-profit organization dedicated to “ideas worth spreading.”
-TED’s popular 18-minute programmes have a dedicated following online; the videos on TED’s YouTube channel have attracted almost 110 million views.
+In 2008, Armstrong’s work came to the attention of TED (Technology, Entertainment and Design), a nonprofit organization dedicated to “ideas worth spreading.”
+TED’s popular 18-minute programs have a dedicated following online; the videos on TED’s YouTube channel have attracted almost 110 million views.

 The TED Prize is designed to leverage the TED community’s wealth of talent and resources.
-Winners receive 100,000 US dollars and are granted “one wish to change the world.”
+Winners receive $100,000 and are granted “one wish to change the world.”
 Armstrong won the prize in 2008, and her wish was to create, launch and propagate the Charter for Compassion, written by representatives from an assortment of faiths.

 Armstrong believes that compassion has a pivotal role to play in business, that the way a business treats its workers and customers is reflected in its annual results.
 “If you are a more authentic human being, you’ll be better off in business,” she says.
 “As [the financial crisis of] 2008 showed, it’s not good business to leach money out of the community into your own pocket.”
 The business community can also have a profound influence on politicians, creating a culture of commitment to compassion.